-During the reporting period, the Risk and Related Party Transaction Control Committee primarily examined the Internal Control Evaluation Report of China Zheshang Bank Co., Ltd. for 2020, 2020 Work Report on Anti-money Laundering and Counter-terrorist Financing of China Zheshang Bank Co., Ltd., Report on Comprehensive Risk Management of China Zheshang Bank Co., Ltd. for 2020, Report on Implementation of Risk Preference for 2020 and Proposal on Risk Preference for 2021 of China Zheshang Bank Co., Ltd., for 2020, Report on the Implementation of Green Finance of China Zheshang Bank Co., Ltd. for 2020, Report on the Management and Implementation of the Consolidation of Statements of China Zheshang Bank Co., Ltd. for 2021, Capital Planning of China Zheshang Bank Co., Ltd. for 2021 to 2023, Report on Implementation of Related Party Transaction Management System and Particulars of Related Party Transactions of China Zheshang Bank Co., Ltd. for 2021 Annual Caps for Connected Transactions Entered into in the Ordinary Course of China Zheshang Bank Co., Ltd. as well as other resolutions or reports.
+During the reporting period, the Risk and Related Party Transaction Control Committee primarily examined the Internal Control Evaluation Report of China Zheshang Bank Co., Ltd. for 2020, 2020 Work Report on Anti-money Laundering and Counter-terrorist Financing of China Zheshang Bank Co., Ltd., Report on Comprehensive Risk Management of China Zheshang Bank Co., Ltd. for 2020, Report on Implementation of Risk Preference for 2020 and Proposal on Risk Preference for 2021 of China Zheshang Bank Co., Ltd., Report on the Implementation of Green Finance of China Zheshang Bank Co., Ltd. for 2020, Report on the Management and Implementation of the Consolidation of Statements of China Zheshang Bank Co., Ltd. for 2020, Internal Capital Adequacy Assessment Report of China Zheshang Bank Co., Ltd. for 2021, Capital Planning of China Zheshang Bank Co., Ltd. for 2021 to 2023, Report on Implementation of Related Party Transaction Management System and Particulars of Related Party Transactions of China Zheshang Bank Co., Ltd. for 2020, Proposal on the Estimate 2021 Annual Caps for Connected Transactions Entered into in the Ordinary Course of China Zheshang Bank Co., Ltd. as well as other resolutions or reports.